- GRADUATE STUDIES

 Although a career as a professional economist requires an advanced degree, taking undergraduate courses in economics provides good preparation for careers in government, business, organized labor, trade associations.
 It also lays down a solid foundation for graduate work in any of the social sciences or in professional schools such as law and business administration.

-Economics is a useful minor for students with a related major in management, finance, accounting, marketing, mathematics, statistics, geography, sociology, political science, history, international relations, and other areas.
+Economics is a useful minor for students with a related major in management, finance, accounting, marketing, political science, history, and other areas.

 Minor Requirements: In order to fulfill graduation requirements, students must maintain a minimum cumulative grade point average of 2.0, a minimum grade point average of 2.0 in an academic major, and complete 120 credits.
 In addition, in order to complete minor in economics, students must maintain a minimum grade point average of 2.0 in the program.